ankitects/anki-manual/src/studying.md

 - **Easy** should be pressed if your answer is correct and it took no mental effort to recall it.

+Simply put, press Again if your answer is completely incorrect, and press Hard, Good, or Easy if your answer is correct.

 ## Due Counts

 When only the question is shown, Anki shows three numbers like 6 + 9 + 59